MicrosoftDocs/sccm-docs-powershell-ref/sccm-ps/ConfigurationManager/Add-CMObjectSecurityScope.md

 ```

 ### -Scope

-Specifies an array of security scopes.
+Specify an array of security scope objects to add.
+To get this object use the [Get-CMSecurityScope](Get-CMSecurityScope.md) cmdlet.

 ```yaml
 Type: IResultObject[]